 Poor surgical outcomes can result even from the best surgical practice, in such circumstances the business models of the surgeons practice usually allow for some degree of refund (the good ones at least) however knowing that this is a poor but non negligent outcome and being able to determine that it is actually poor surgery is the issue.
 Most patients are simply not able to determine this for themselves, however, they have a nagging doubt that the outcome that they have is what was explained to them as potential "complications".
 Under these circumstances, again, it is best to seek external help.

 In some cases of cosmetic negligence, the results can be horrifying with the entire surgery being little more than "botched surgery".
-We have brought actions against a great many cosmetic surgeons in the last 20 years and many of them are not actually specialist cosmetic or plastic surgeons at all, they are general surgeons performing plastic surgery and capitalising on the lack of good regulation in this sector.
+Our Solicitors have brought actions against a great many cosmetic surgeons in the last 20 years and many of them are not actually specialist cosmetic or plastic surgeons at all, they are general surgeons performing plastic surgery and capitalising on the lack of good regulation in this sector.

 Of course, there are also a great many surgeons who are perfectly skilled and the poor outcome can be a simple mistake or even the result of medical accident.
 Instruct a Law Med Solicitor and you will get a specialist medical claims lawyer who is a full member of the Law Society Clinical Negligence Panel.
-Act now and recieve a full no obligation discussion and assessment about your situation - if you qualify you can benefit from a No Win No Fee agreement.
+Act now and receive a full no obligation discussion and assessment about your situation - if you qualify you can benefit from a No Win No Fee agreement.

 Typically an action for Surgical Negligence (Cosmetic) will have the following elements: